MSc Industrial and Environmental Biotechnology

 Find out what students from the programme think about their time at KTH.

-The School of Biotechnology conducts research in both fundamental and applied sciences reflecting the multidisciplinary nature of biotechnology.
+The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences reflecting the multidisciplinary nature of biotechnology.
 The research activities are focused on protein technology and engineering, therapeutics, industrial process biotechnology, metabolic engineering, synthetic biology, glycoscience, plant biotechnology as well as bioenergy production.
-Researchers have vast collaborations with leading international research groups as well as companies within the biotechnology private sector and are internationally well recognised.
+Researchers have vast collaborations with leading international research groups as well as companies within the biotechnology private sector, and are internationally well recognised.